Azli Yusof

+Early life

+Azli was born on 15 May 1967 at Sungai Besar, Selangor.
+He married Noraini Abu Bakar, a retired teacher in SMK Seksyen 9 Shah Alam, which is last school before retirement, Council Member Mesyuarat Masjid Negeri Selangor and Assistant Secretary of Persatuan Muballighat Negeri Selangor until June 2022.

 Education

 Azli obtained his BSc in Engineering Management from University of Missouri-Rolla USA (1990), and MBA in Logistics Management from UNISEL (2010).

 Career

-Azli has over 25 years of global industry experience in project management & industrial design in construction industry and logistics.
+Azli has over 25 years of global industry experience in project management and industrial design in construction industry and logistics.
 He is tasked to handle combined projects worth more than RM100 million a year serving as Director of Southeast Asia Region with DEXION ASIA.

-Community, Social and Humanitarian involvement
+Community, social and humanitarian involvement

-Azli was appointed as Nazir of Masjid Jamek Tun Raja Uda, Section 16 Shah Alam in 2012, and Imam for Surau At-Taqwa Section 7 Shah Alam.
+Azli was a co-founder of Malaysia Islamic Society of North America (MISNA) in 1990, Azli was appointed as Nazir of Masjid Jamek Tun Raja Uda, Section 16 Shah Alam in 2012, and Imam for Surau At-Taqwa Section 7 Shah Alam.
 He was also founder and member of Board of Trustees for Sekolah Rendah Islam Pintar, Shah Alam since 1999.
 He co-founded Muslim Care Malaysia, a borderless humanitarian NGO in 2005 and later in 2014 he co-founded Salam Relief which is also another humanitarian- based NGO.
 He is actively involved in various domestic humanitarian activities in Shah Alam as well as throughout Selangor and other States.
 He also participated in international relief missions such as during Tsunami in Acheh, Sumatera and earthquake in Bantul Jogjakarta.
+He also served as vice president of Kuala Lumpur Football Association (KLFA) since 2019.